 - Attain a TOEFL score of 90 or equivalent in other English proficiency tests like IELTS (6.5 with no band less than 6 is a minimum IELTS requirement for nursing in Canada) and PTE.

 - Some Canadian Universities also ask students for the CASPer test.

-The academic requirement (Intermediate exam grades) can go up or down depending upon the university.
-For instance, the University of Toronto, McMaster University etc demand at least 75% or equivalent GPA in the intermediate exams.
+The academic requirement (Intermediate exam grades) can go up or down depending on the university.
+For instance, the University of Toronto, McMaster University etc, demand at least 75% or equivalent GPA in the intermediate exams.

 Top Universities for BSc Nursing in Canada